TIY-Charlotte-Java/SqlBasics/README.md

 # SQL Basics

 ## Description
-Copy the TodoList project we made for the weekend homework.
+Copy the Microblog project we made for the weekend homework.
 Modify it to use a database instead of a file for its storage.

 ## Requirements